VII. Mythical and Historical Problems of Christianity

 What I personally find even more baffling than the lack of contemporary writings by others and physical evidence, is why Jesus himself did not leave a single written word of his teachings.
-If Jesus truly was the Son of God, then surely he would have been brilliant, literate, and articulate, recording these precious teachings with meticulous accuracy so as not to be misunderstood, so humanity would benefit from his first-hand account instead of leaving posterity the unenviable task of relying on hearsay, second, third, and fourth-hand accounts of his words, deeds, and sayings.
+If Jesus truly was the Son of God, then surely he would have been brilliant, literate, and articulate, recording these precious teachings with meticulous accuracy so as not to be misunderstood, so humanity could benefit from his first-hand account instead of leaving posterity the unenviable task of relying on hearsay, second, third, and fourth-hand accounts of his words, deeds, and sayings.
 This is all we have today – second-hand accounts and hearsay from copies of copies of copies – not a single original manuscript of these scriptures and not a shred of evidence for the accuracy of his words, nor the existence of the supposed “author” of these sayings.
 There is no evidence for Jesus’ alleged existence that would ever hold up in a court of law since we truly have no evidence for Jesus – no first-hand accounts contemporary to the dates of his alleged existence – only hearsay.
 Hearsay is not an acceptable substitute for evidence in a court of law.
 The modern-day Jiddu Krishnamurti, recognizing the urgency and utter necessity of carefully and accurately articulating his message, left volumes of very detailed essays, books, and interviews in which he speaks of his vision of truth.
-I find his work very refreshing, as it is nice to hear the first-hand account from a true mystic.
+I find his work very refreshing, as it is nice to hear the first-hand account from an almost universally considered true mystic.
 If Christ was a true mystic, with unconditional love for humanity, he too would have had the same desire and passion for an accurate representation of his teachings as did Krishnamurti, and would have left us his own words to go on, instead of making us rely on the words of others, with their increased likelihood of misinterpretations, misunderstandings, and exaggerations.